Long Term Disability Attorneys Serving Ohio Residents

 Appealing Terminated Benefits: Many people who have long term disability benefits are surprised to discover that their benefits have been suddenly terminated.
 This can be a frightening realization, as many who are unable to work rely on their benefits to survive.
 Insurance companies may claim that the policyholder’s disability has improved and they can return to work, or that they can find work in a different field.

-Contact an Ohio Long Term Disability Insurance Lawyer
+Contact a Long Term Disability Insurance Lawyer

 At Abell and Capitan Law, we are proud of the work we do for our clients.
 We understand the serious impact that a disabling condition can have on an individual and their family, and we will fight tirelessly against insurance companies to help our clients gain access to their benefits.
 We will be ready to assist you when you give us a call today at (267) 419-7888 or reach out to us online to schedule your free consultation.